siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 one color mixed with one color = a new color
 ```

-The symbol `+` should not train children to forget the word "with."
+The symbol `+` should not train anyone to forget the word "with."

-It should also not train them to forget the word "becomes."
+It should also not train anyone to forget the word "becomes."

 ## The Rule